Aung San Suu Kyi: Personal life

-Aung San Suu Kyi was born on 19 June 1945 in Rangoon (now Yangon), British Burma.
+Aung San Suu Kyi was born on 19 June 1945 in Rangoon (Yangon), British Burma.
 According to Peter Popham, she was born in Hmway Saung, a small village outside Rangoon.
 Her father, Aung San, allied with the Japanese during World War II.
 Aung San founded the modern Burmese army and negotiated Burma's independence from the United Kingdom in 1947; he was assassinated by his rivals in the same year.
 She is a niece of Thakin Than Tun, who was the husband of Khin Khin Gyi, the elder sister of her mother, Khin Kyi.

 She grew up with her mother, Khin Kyi, and two brothers, Aung San Lin and Aung San Oo, in Rangoon.
 Aung San Lin died at the age of eight when he drowned in an ornamental lake on the grounds of the house.
 Aung San Oo emigrated to San Diego, California, becoming a United States citizen.
 After Aung San Lin's death, the family moved to a house by Inya Lake where Aung San Suu Kyi met people of various backgrounds, political views, and religions.
-She was educated at Methodist English High School (now Basic Education High School No. 1 Dagon) for much of her childhood in Burma, where she was noted as having a talent for learning languages.
+She was educated at Methodist English High School (Basic Education High School No. 1 Dagon) for much of her childhood in Burma, where she was noted as having a talent for learning languages.
 She speaks four languages: Burmese, English (with a British accent), French, and Japanese.
 She is a Theravada Buddhist.